phpv8/v8js/README.md

     /**
      * Initializes and starts V8 engine and returns new V8Js object with it's own V8 context.
+     * Snapshots are supported by V8 4.3.7 and higher.
      * @param string $object_name
      * @param array $variables
      * @param array $extensions